 - being older than 40 years and Black

-A cataract is the clouding of the lenses because of the proteins in one or both of your eyes.
-These proteins form a dense area, making it hard for your lens to send clear images to other parts of your eye.
+A cataract is the clouding of the lenses caused by proteins in one or both eyes.
+These proteins form a dense area, making it hard for the lens to send clear images to other parts of the eye.

-Cataracts are a common, vision threatening eye conditions.
-The National Eye Institute estimates that by the age of 80 years,
+Cataracts are a common, vision-threatening eye condition.
+The National Eye Institute estimates that by the age of 80,

 Risk factors for cataracts